 - 1st.
-White Scrofula of every description.

-- 2d.
-Sore legs and Ulcers of long standing.

-- 3d.
-Scirosis or Granular Tumors, particularly those hardened Tumors in woman's breasts which oftentimes terminate in ulcerated cancers.

-4th.
-Felons, or what some people know by the name of Catarrhs, of every description.

-5th.
-Rheumatic pains of the joints.

-6th.
-Sprains and Bruises of every description or in whatever part situate.
+White Seelings of every description. - 2d.
+Sore legs and Ulcers of long standing. - 3d.
+Scirrous or Granular Tumors, particularly those hardened Tumors in woman's breasts, which oftentimes terminate in ulcerated cancers. - 4th.
+Felsons, or what some people know by the name of Catarrhs, of every description. - 5th.
+Rheumatic pains of the joints. - 6th.
+Sprains and Bruises of every description or in whatever part situated.

 7th.
-Tetters of all kinds.
+Tatters of all kinds.
 In this complaint, the patient in applying the ointment must keep the part out of the water.

-8th.
 Chilblains, or parts affected by frost.
 It is also one of the best remedies for burns and scalds.

-For women's inflamed breasts, and glandular swellings,

-it is superior to any medicine yet known to the medical faculty.
+It eases the pain and draws the fire out in a short time.
+For women's inflamed breasts, and glandular swellings, it is superior to any medicine yet known to the medical faculty.
 It is much safer than mercurial applications, (as it does not contain the smallest atom of that mineral,) because it does not lay the patient liable to injury from exposure to cold.

 This ointment has cured sores of many years standing.
-When it is impossible or imprudent to heal the external sore, in consequence of the bones becoming carious or rotten, it will stop the progress of the caries, increase the quantity of the discharge, remove the offensive smell, and ease the pain.
+When it is impossible or imprudent to heal the external sore, in consequence of the bones becoming carious or rotten, it will stop the progress of the caries, increase the quantity of discharge, remove the offensive smell, and ease the pain.

-It cures the worst felon or whitlows on an application of forty-eight hours.
+It cures the worst felon or whitlows on an application of four or eight hours.

-Rheumatism which have stood as long as to become a systematic disorder, require medicine to be taken inwardly to remove them entirely.
-But in most cases, by applying this ointment externally, as directed, it will give relief.
+Rheumatisms which have stood as long as to become a systematic disorder, require medicine to be taken inwardly to remove them entirely.
+But in most cases by applying this ointment externally, as directed, it will give relief.
 And even old people whose pains have been of longer standing, it will ease the pain.